golang/pkgsite/doc/frontend.md

 ### Testing

-You can test html and static asset changes by running `./all.bash npm test`.
+You can test html and static asset changes by running `npm test`.
 This will run the TypeScript type checker and unit tests.

 ### Linting

-Lint your changes by running `./all.bash npm run lint`.
+Lint your changes by running `npm run lint`.
 This will run stylelint and eslint on CSS and TS files in content/static.
-You can autofix some errors by running `./all.bash npm run lint -- --fix`.
+You can autofix some errors by running `npm run lint -- --fix`.

+### Running npm commands with docker

+To run the the unit tests or linters without installing npm prefix the command with `./all.bash`.
+This will run the npm through a docker container that has the pkgsite code mounted in an internal directory.

+`./all.bash npm run <command>`